microsoft/genaiscript/packages/sample/README.md

 GenAIScript uses hosted AI foundation models (OpenAI, Azure OpenAI, Llama, ...) using a [user-provided token](./docs/token.md) or the LLM provided by Copilot if run from the chat.
 To access GenAIScript from GitHub Copilot Chat, use [Visual Studio Code - Insiders](https://code.visualstudio.com/insiders/).

-### GPTool scripts
+### GenAiScript scripts

-GPTool scripts use stylized JavaScript with minimal syntax.
+GenAiScript scripts use stylized JavaScript with minimal syntax.
 They are stored as files (`gptools/*.genai.js`) in your project.

 ```js
 // metadata